nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Google Calendar | <ol> <li> Can be synced to mobile devices </li> <li> Alerts via notifications on phones </li> <li> Switches between views easily </li> <li> Minimalistic interface </li>  </ol>  | <ol> <li> Requires an Internet connection to be used </li> <li> Cannot be brought up with a keyboard shortcut </li> </ol>
 Remember the milk | <ol> <li> Supports email, text, IM, Twitter, and mobile notifications </li> <li> Able to share lists and tasks with others</li> <li> Synchronises across on all devices </li> <li> Organize with priorities, due dates, repeats, lists, tags </li> <li> Search tasks and notes, and save favorite searches </li> <li> Integrates with Gmail, Google Calendar, Twitter, Evernote, and more </li>  </ol> | <ol> <li> Free version lacks features: E.g. splitting into subtasks </li> <li> Lack keyboard shortcuts</li> </ol>

-<strong>Summary:</strong> We noticed that these products have very good features, but we realised that none of these products have the specific combination of products that Jim wants.
-Therefore, we are merging certain good features across these products to make a targeted product for Jim.
+<strong>Summary:</strong> We noticed that these products have very good features, but we realised that none of these products have the specific combination of products that caters to our target audience.
+Therefore, we are incorporating some of the good features while designing DearJim carefully to avoid the pitfalls found in these products, to make a targeted product for our intended audience.